How to Have a Once in a Lifetime Trip to Japan

 Variety is the Name of the Japanese Cultural Game

-Just walking around Tokyo will also allow you to see Japan’s intensely committed fashion subcultures, including the loudly colorful and imaginative Harajuku style, or the nostalgic 1950s Americana-inspired Japanese Rockabilly.
-Pick up the mic and don’t be shy to bellow out a tune at the nearest bar that offers karaoke – a popular way for Japan’s seniors to stay active and happy.
+Just walking around Tokyo will also allow you to see Japan’s intensely committed fashion subcultures.
+That includes the loudly colorful and imaginative Harajuku style or the nostalgic 1950s Americana-inspired Japanese Rockabilly.
+Pick up the mic and don’t be shy to bellow out a tune at the nearest bar that offers karaoke.
+Indeed, it’s a popular way for Japan’s seniors to stay active and happy.

 The diversity of Japan’s cultural offerings is precisely why the country is so visible in global media today.
 From the Netflix reality TV series Terrace House, which has taken the US by storm, to the popularity of Japanese art, more and more people are interested in the country.
-This, in turn, has led to the mass influx of tourists.
-In other words, international backpacker, tourist, etc. are now travel to Japan a lots.
+This, in turn, has led to a mass influx of tourists.
+In other words, international backpackers, tourists, etc. are now traveling to Japan a lot.

-In the digital world, the Japanese influenced game Sakura Fortune, showcased on Expatbets.com, features many aspects of the country’s culture that have become huge tourist attractions.
-The game’s main focus is on the country’s famous cherry blossom trees, which bloom between March and April every year, and sees millions of tourists travel to Japan from all over the world.
+In the digital world, the Japanese-influenced game Sakura Fortune features many aspects of the country’s culture that have become huge tourist attractions.
+The game’s main focus is on the country’s famous cherry blossom trees.
+It blooms between March and April every year and sees millions of tourists travel to Japan from all over the world.

 The Art of Relaxation

 The Japanese take everything seriously, even relaxation.
-Speaking of cherry blossoms, the public bath Tokyo Somei Onsen Sakura combines the beauty of local Somei-Yoshino cherry trees with the relaxing, mineral rich waters of an underground hot spring.
-Evenly, not just the human you can find a lot of monkeys relaxing at the hot spring at Jigokudani park.
+Speaking of cherry blossoms, the public bath Tokyo Somei Onsen Sakura combines the beauty of local Somei-Yoshino cherry trees with the relaxing, mineral-rich waters of an underground hot spring.
+Evenly, not just the human you can find a lot of monkeys relaxing in the hot spring at Jigokudani park.

 Apart from the many public baths, Japan also has a long-held tradition of manicured gardens, which you can see in Koishikawa Korakuen Garden’s traditional Edo-period landscaping.

-If you’re looking to wet your whistle, there’s Cocktail Works in the bookstore neighborhood of Jinbocho, offering a 160-strong collection of international craft gin that’s served in a variety of delectable ways.
+If you’re looking to wet your whistle, there’s Cocktail Works in the bookstore neighborhood of Jinbocho.
+It offers a 160-strong collection of international craft gin that’s served in a variety of delectable ways.
 However, if you’re looking for something a little stronger – like inner peace – there’s no shortage of Taoist temples in which you can learn a thing or two about Japan’s spiritual/religious philosophy.